smartlawhub/Legal-Data-Analysis/Lessons/1f Regexes.md

 <ul><li>A pattern preceded by a  <code>^</code> will be looked for only at the beginning of a line; a pattern
 followed by a <code>$</code> will only look for it if it finishes the line or text;</li>
     <li>Adding a <code>(?=2ndpattern)</code> <i>after</i> your first pattern will indicate that your first pattern
-will match <i>only if</i> the target text matches your second pattern, but the second pattern won't be caught by the regex object (this is very useful, e.g., for substitution).</li>
+will match <i>only if</i> the target text matches your second pattern, but the second pattern won't be caught by the regex object (this is very useful, e.g., for substitution).
+This is called a "look-ahead";</li>
     <li>In the same vein, <code>(?!2ndpattern)</code>, <code>(?&lt;=2ndpattern)</code>, and <code>(?!&lt;2ndpattern)
 </code> are conditions for "if it does not match after"; "if it matches before", and "if it doesn't match before",
 respectively.
 This can be hungry in terms of computing power, so don't overdo it.</li>